 If a young person has already achieved some qualifications (or parts thereof), the AITC may grant credit transfers for those achievements, providing we have access to original documentation from the Registered Training Organisation where training took place in previous year(s).
 In this case, VET trainers will develop individual learning plans.
 Full details of each course are available via the hyperlinked course names listed above.

-In 2016, Australian Industry Trade College commenced Bring Your Own Device (BYOD), requiring young people to bring a computing device (laptop or a notebook) to College.
-This approach ensures that we can maximise technology to improve learning outcomes.
+The AITC is a Bring Your Own Device (BYOD) College, requiring young people to bring a computing device (laptop or a notebook) to school for their personal use.

-Our requirement is for each young person to bring their own device, which meets minimum specifications such as screen size, keyboard, WIFI access, battery life and memory.
-(See Personalising Your Young Person’s Learning Experience, link below).
+Our requirement is for each young person to bring their own device.
+The device must meet minimum specifications related to screen size, keyboard, WIFI access, battery life and memory.

-Please see the attached document to see the College specifications for BYOD.
+Please click here to see the College specifications for BYOD.